tulir/recipebook/README.md

 # RecipeBook
-A recipe system that uses Java Spark and React.
+An Introduction to Databases exercise project with Java Spark and React

 ## Structure
 ```